maviz/pos_cafe/README.md

-# PushVendor
+# PushVendor Prototype

-PushVendor is an open source point of sale system built with Ruby on Rails and Twitter Bootstrap.
-This was originally a prototype for a commercial offering that never materialized.
-I'm in the process of cleaning it up and adding tests.
-Pull requests welcome.
+This is an early prototype for the PushVendor point of sale that we decided to open source.
+Our new commercial offering bears little resemblence to this early prototype.
+You're free to take this repo and use it as you will.
+We learned a lot from this experiment.

 ## Getting Started